 In April 2025, the QualityLink consortium published a set of draft technical specifications.
 The QualityLink project aims to create an open, reliable and scalable ecosystem for quality data on micro-credentials and other courses.

-That’s the question at the heart of QualityLink — and we’re hosting a free webinar to explore it.
+That’s the question at the heart of QualityLink — and we hosted a free webinar to explore it.

 As the European micro-credential landscape grows in Europe, learners and institutions need course data that is open, easy to compare, and reliable.
 Currently, it often lacks the needed interoperability.

-This webinar is for you if you work in higher education (in particular for European Universities alliances), digital transformation, interoperability or micro-credentials.
+Check the webinar recording if you work in higher education (in particular for European Universities alliances), digital transformation, interoperability or micro-credentials.